AdobeDocs/aem-forms-automated-conversion-service.en/help/extending-the-default-meta-model.md

   * shortDescription
   * validatePictureClauseMessage

-  For example, when the language of meta-model is French ("aem:Language": "fr"), ensure that all the descriptions and messages in French language.
+  For example, when the language of meta-model is French ("aem:Language": "fr"), ensure that all the descriptions and messages are in French language.

 * Ensure all [JSON schema properties](#jsonschemaproperties) use only supported values.
+For example, the type property can only span selected values of String, Number, Integer, and Boolean.

 The following image displays examples of English language meta-model and corresponding French Language meta-model: